linkedbuildingdata/SummerSchoolOfLDAC/README.md

 ### Text
 The textual description in the notebooks and all other content which is not source code is licensed under the [CC-BY-SA-4.0](LICENSE-TEXT) license.

+## References

+[1] Jupyter et al., "Binder 2.0 - Reproducible, Interactive, Sharable Environments for Science at Scale."
+Proceedings of the 17th Python in Science Conference.
+2018. doi://10.25080/Majora-4af1f417-011